 Mr Abbasov argues before the European Court that he was subjected to ill-treatment and attacked because of his journalistic activities, neither of which were investigated (Articles 3 and 10 ECHR).
 He also complains that he had no access to an effective remedy (Article 13 ECHR).

-On 11 July 2017 the European Court invited the Azerbaijani Government to submit its observations in this case by November 2017, following which we will submit our response.
+On 11 July 2017 the European Court invited the Azerbaijani Government to submit its observations in this case by November 2017, and we responded to the observations on 26 January 2018.
 The Court grouped this case together with seven others, all of which deal with the use of violence against journalists.
 EHRAC is litigating a series of cases tackling this crackdown on critical voices, a systemic issue in Azerbaijan where, in recent years, journalists, media outlets, human rights lawyers and defenders, and civil society organisations have all faced severe restrictions, forcing many to cease their activities or to move abroad.

 State Oil Company of Azerbaijan